Skip to navigation Skip to content

 Convert to PDF and reduce PDF file size

-Use this option if unable to print to PDF or the file is still above 5MB
+Use this option if unable to print to PDF or the file remains above 5MB

 Open the document: